How to Hide an Oil Tank?

-1. Choose a color that will help the tank blend in with its surroundings.
+Assuming you would like tips on how to camouflage an oil tank: 1.
+Choose a color that will help the tank blend in with its surroundings.
 Green and brown are good options.

 2. Place plants and shrubs around the tank.
 Be sure to leave room for maintenance access.
+3. Build a fence or trellis around the perimeter of the tank.

+Again, be sure to leave room for maintenance access.
 4. Hang tapestries, flags, or other fabric panels from the fence or trellis to further disguise the tank.

-- Find the oil tank and determine if it is above or below ground
+• Find the oil tank and determine if it is above or below ground

-- If the tank is above ground, consult with a professional to see if you can have the tank removed
+• If the tank is above ground, consult with a professional to see if you can have the tank removed

-- If the tank is below ground, you will need to excavate around the tank to access it
+• If the tank is below ground, you will need to excavate around the tank to access it

-- Once you have accessed the tank, clean it thoroughly and then apply a primer designed for metal surfaces
+• Once you have accessed the tank, clean it thoroughly and then apply a primer designed for metal surfaces

-- Finally, paint thetank with a high-quality exterior paint that will resist weathering and fading
+• Finally, paint the tank with a high-quality exterior paint that will resist weathering and fading

 How Can I Disguise an Oil Tank?